JasonPollman/Dist.io/ReadMe.md

 # Dist.io
 ------
 **Distributed programming paradigms for forked node.js processes.**
 Dist.io is an abstraction around distributed, message passing programming and its complex patterns.
-It makes inter-process communication simple.
+It makes inter-process communication simple and allows you to fork remote processes.

-> It's like async for forked node processes!
+> It's like async for multiple node processes!

 ## Install
 ---